 FIO is a great tool for testing the IO performance of your system.
-It is available as a APT package on Ubuntu too:
+You may have to install it on your server, though.
+Run

-fio either with all options on the commandline or through a “jobfile”.
+fio either with all options on the command-line or through a

 humio-data would be located, once installed.